School of Earth, Energy & Environmental Sciences

 Lecturer, School of Earth, Energy & Environmental Sciences - Administration/Finance

-BioBurke Robinson teaches a graduate course each spring, The Art and Science of Decision Making, in the Sustainability Science and Practice Program, School of Earth, Energy, and Environmental Sciences, as well as an undergraduate course each summer, Introduction to Decision Making, in the Management Science & Engineering Department.
-These pragmatic courses present common-sense rules and decision-making tools to achieve clarity of action for important decisions -- from personal choices to organizational decisions about business strategies and public policies.
-Art and science combine in the essential focus, discipline, and passion needed to make high-quality decisions, and thereby increase the probability of desired outcomes.
+BioBurke Robinson has been an adjunct faculty member at Stanford for more than 20 years.
+He teaches a graduate course each spring, The Art and Science of Decision Making, in the Sustainability Science and Practice Program, School of Earth, Energy, and Environmental Sciences, as well as an undergraduate course each summer, Introduction to Decision Making, in the Management Science & Engineering Department, School of Engineering.

-Dr. Robinson is also an avid Stanford sports fan and the official Faculty Athletics Fellow for the Men's Gymnastics, Tennis, and Swimming & Diving teams.
-Unofficially, he assists with recruiting and supports Football, Basketball, Volleyball, Soccer, Water Polo, and Cross-Country/Track & Field teams.
-As a Decision Coach, he advises and mentors students and others as they pursue undergraduate and graduate programs, internship and career jobs, entrepreneurial ventures, and professional sports opportunities.
+Burke is also an avid Stanford sports fan and the official Faculty Athletics Fellow for the men's gymnastics, tennis, and swimming & diving teams.
+Unofficially, he assists with recruiting and supports football, basketball, volleyball, soccer, and cross-country/track & field teams.
+As a Decision Coach, he advises and mentors students and others as they make significant life decisions about undergraduate majors, graduate programs, internships, career jobs, entrepreneurial ventures, and professional sports opportunities.

-For more information and CV, please see his personal website http://www.burkerobinson.com
+For more information and his CV, please see his personal website http://www.burkerobinson.com